-Anthos GKE deployed on-prem includes multiple options for cluster logging and monitoring, including cloud-based managed services, open source tools, and validated compatibility with third-party commercial solutions.
+Anthos GKE on-prem (GKE on-prem) includes multiple options for cluster logging and monitoring, including cloud-based managed services, open source tools, and validated compatibility with third-party commercial solutions.
 This page explains these options and provides some basic guidance on selecting the proper solution for your environment.

 You have several logging and monitoring options for your GKE on-prem clusters: